couchbase/cbft/DESIGN.md

 ## Unable To Meet Replica Counts

-Of note, removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MGP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2, but there's only 1 cbft node in the cbft cluster.
+Of note, removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MCP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2, but there's only 1 cbft node in the cbft cluster.